Latrinalia

 Latrinalia is a type of deliberately inscribed or etched marking made on latrines; that is, bathrooms or lavatory walls.
 It can take the form of art, drawings, or words, including poetry and personal reflections.
 Other types of latrinalia include political commentary and notes on love as well as derogatory (sharing low opinions) comments and pictures.
+Humor is also common, such as the phenomenon observed on some college campuses of writing puns about grout in the grouted spaces between tiles.
 When done without the property owner's consent, it constitutes vandalism.
 Some venues have attempted to curb such vandalism by installing in the lavatory large blackboards and providing free chalk; it is hoped that patrons will avail themselves of the blackboard and chalk rather than applying their latrinalia directly to the walls or toilet stalls.

 Study and etymology

 An important work in the study of latrinalia is Allen Walker Read's Lexical Evidence from Folk Epigraphy in Western North America: A Glossarial Study of the Low Element in the English Vocabulary.
-The work describes and collates examples of graffiti observed by Reade on a road trip throughout the Western United States in 1928.
+The work describes and collates examples of graffiti observed by Read on a road trip throughout the Western United States in 1928.
 It was privately published in Paris in 1935 since its description of bathroom graffiti was considered too racy for American publishers.
 It was eventually published in the United States in 1977, under the title Classic American Graffiti.
 The work was described as a classic "model study" of latrinalia that "deserves the attention of any serious student of American language" in a 1979 review, which noted that even then it remained hard to access and "excessively rare."

 The late Alan Dundes, a folklorist at University of California, Berkeley, coined the term latrinalia in 1966 to refer to graffiti found in restrooms.
 Dundes preferred it over the term shithouse poetry, as not all latrinalia is in verse or poetic form.